Data protection declaration

 i) Right to revoke a data protection consent

-Any person affected by the processing of personal data has the right, granted by the European legislator, to revoke consent to the processing of personal data at any time.
+Any person affected by the processing of personal data has the right, granted by the European regulator, to revoke consent to the processing of personal data at any time.

 If the affected person wishes to assert their right to withdraw consent, they can contact our data protection officer at any time.